anthonysbrown/sp-verify/README.md

-# sp-verify
+# WordPress Age Verification
-A WordPress age verification plugin for alcohol related websites
+A WordPress age verification plugin for alcohol related websites.
+This plugin uses the redux framework.